OpenBMB/XAgent/README.md

 ToolServer is where XAgent's action takes place.
 It is a docker container that provides a safe environment for XAgent to run.
 So you should install `docker` and `docker-compose` first.
 Then, you need to build the ToolServer image.
-In the `ToolServer` directory, you have two ways to build an image of our service:
+Construct referring to any one of the following methods:

-You can build a docker network by pulling the image from docker hub by running the following command:
+#### Pull the image from docker hub by running the following command:

 ```bash
 docker compose up
 ```

-Or you can build an image from local sources by running the following command:
+#### Build an image from local sources by running the following command:

 ```bash
 docker compose build
 docker compose up